-- Chickenpox and shingles: There were no chickenpox presentations GPs in the past week, while presentations to EDs were above base line levels.
-Shingles presentations at sentinel GPs increased in the past week, while presentations to EDs were above base line levels. - Measles: No measles cases were notified in the past week. • - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations to GPs in the past week, while presentations to EDs decreased.
+Shingles presentations at sentinel GPs and EDs remained above base line levels. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.